TMJ - TMD disorder can cause ear and jaw pain

 Ear stuffiness or ear fullness

 In the absence of an ear or sinus infection, ear stuffiness or fullness can be caused by trauma or inflammation of the tensor veli palantine muscle.
 This muscle is attached to the soft palate and to the eustachian tube.
 It controls the opening and closing of the eustachian tube.
 The tensor veli palatine muscle is also innervated by the same nerve as the jaw muscles.

-If you are experiencing symptoms from ear jaw pain, ear stuffiness or ear fullness, you don’t need to suffer anymore.
+If you are experiencing symptoms from ear jaw pain, ringing, ear stuffiness or ear fullness, you don’t need to suffer anymore.
 Your symptoms may be attributed to TMJ disorder.